Pimenta dioica

 Description

-Allspice or Pimento is a spice and essential-oil yielding tree originating in the Caribbean and Central America.
-Its natural range extends from the islands of Jamaica and Cuba to the Caribbean side of Central America, including Belize, El Salvador, Guatemala, Honduras, Nicaragua and the east coast of the Yucatan peninsula in Mexico.
+Allspice, or Pimento, is a spice and essential oil-yielding tree originating in the Caribbean and Central America.
+Its natural range extends from the islands of Jamaica and Cuba to the Caribbean side of Central America, including Belize, El Salvador, Guatemala, Honduras, Nicaragua and the east coast of the Yucatan Peninsula in Mexico.

 Flowers are creamy-white, small, up to 0.5 cm (0.2 in) in diameter, and sweetly fragrant, releasing a spicy, air-filling aroma.
 Female and male flowers are on separate trees, in domed- or pyramidal-shaped clusters that bloom in mid-summer in its native range.

-When dried, the green, unripe berries are known as Allspice and are widely utilised, either whole or in powdered form, to flavour both sweet and savoury dishes.
+Spice - When dried, the green, unripe berries are known as Allspice and are widely utilised, either whole or in powdered form, to flavour both sweet and savoury dishes.
 They flavour sausage meats, stews, soups, steamed fish, salty pickling brines for meats such as corned beef, and vinegar brines for pickling fish and vegetables.

-The French liqueurs 'Benedictine' and 'Chartreuse' derive flavour from the berries, as does 'Pimento-Dram', a Caribbean liquor made by soaking the ripe berries in alcohol, mainly white rum.
+Alcoholic drink - The French liqueurs 'Benedictine' and 'Chartreuse' derive flavour from the berries, as does 'Pimento-Dram', a Caribbean liquor made by soaking the ripe berries in alcohol, mainly white rum.

-The leftover leaves and small twigs are then steam distilled to extract an essential oil traded as 'Pimento leaf oil', used as a flavouring agent in food and pharmaceutical products.
-The oil is also sometimes used as a substitute for 'Bay oil', extracted from the leaves of the closely related Bay rum tree (Pimenta racemosa), the primary source of oil for making 'Bay rum', a popular men's cologne and after-shave esteemed for its spicy fragrance.
-The fresh leaves can also substitute for Bay leaves (from Laurus nobilis).
+Natural fragrance - The oil is also sometimes used as a substitute for 'Bay oil', extracted from the leaves of the closely related Bay Rum Tree (Pimenta racemosa), the primary source of oil for making 'Bay rum', a popular men's cologne and after-shave esteemed for its spicy fragrance.

 Climate